PremiereGlobal/kube-vault-deploy/README.md

 |`/scripts`| ro | This location contains deploy scripts from your host that need to be accessible by the application. |
 |`/vault-token`| rw | This is an optional volume where the application stores the authenticated vault token.
 It is recommended this not be set for production/pipeline jobs.
 For local development, it is recommended you mount this to  `~/.vault-token` (be sure to create that file first or Docker will create it as a directory and it will fail) on the host so that you don't have to auth every time you run the container. |
 |`/bin-cache`| rw | This is an optional volume where custom binary versions (kubectl, vault, etc) will be stored.
 This can be mounted locally to cache these binaries so they don't have to be downloaded every run. |

+### Secret Config
+A secret config, which defines secret values to pull from Vault, can be passed into this container.
+For more detail on the config file format, see [vault-to-envs tool](https://github.com/ReadyTalk/vault-to-envs).
+There are several ways to get the config into this container:
+* Include an environment variable `SECRET_CONFIG` which contains the config text (json).
+* Include a file named `secret_config.json` into the working directory of the container (most commonly by volume mounts)

 ## Deployment Scripts